 Guideline/directions for other pans: The bake time for 6 ounce ceramic or porcelain oven-safe ramekins is included in the written recipe below.
 For all other pans, prep the pans as detailed in step 7 (same amount of butter/sugar should be plenty for any pan you use), add the batter as detailed in step 8, then bake until the edges are set and the center just barely jiggles when you give the pan a light tap.
 All pans/dishes should be placed on a baking sheet in the oven, though that’s not necessary if you’re using a muffin pan.
 Oven temperatures remain the same no matter which pan/dish you use.

-- 6 ounce ceramic or porcelain oven-safe ramekins with straight sides: These ramekins are the best option for this recipe and the bake time is included in the recipe below.
-Conveniently, we use the same size for other recipes too including chocolate fudge cakes, lava cakes, upside down key lime pies, spinach & bacon dip, and lemon pudding cakes.
-I love Emile Henry and Apilco brands for their high quality– I bought both online at Williams Sonoma.
-Other fantastic options include these, these, and these.
-6 ounce cast iron ramekins could work too, as long as they have straight sides.
+- 6-ounce ceramic or porcelain oven-safe ramekins with straight sides: These ramekins are the best option for this recipe and the bake time is included in the recipe below.
+Conveniently, we use the same size for other recipes too including chocolate fudge cakes, chocolate lava cakes, upside down key lime pies, spinach & bacon dip, and lemon pudding cakes.
+I love Emile Henry and Apilco brands for their high quality—I bought both online at Williams Sonoma.
+Other fantastic options include these or these.
+6-ounce cast iron ramekins could work too, as long as they have straight sides.
 The bake time will be about a minute shorter than stated in the recipe below.
 If using smaller straight sided ramekins, the bake time will be shorter.
 If using larger (such as 8 ounce) straight sided ramekins, the bake time will be a couple minutes longer.
-Fill ramekins to the top with batter, just as I instruct with the 6 ounce size.
+Fill ramekins to the top with batter, just as I instruct with the 6-ounce size.

 - 1 or 1.5 quart soufflé dish: I own and love the Apilco 1.5 quart soufflé dish, pictured below.
 It’s doubles as a great serving bowl, too.
 The amount of batter doesn’t fill either size, but the baked soufflé rises pretty tall as you can see.
 The bake time for either size about 26-30 minutes.
 You could get away with a 3/4 quart dish and an extra few minutes in the oven, but I wouldn’t go smaller than that due to rising.